enum314/nemesis/README.md

 # Nemesis

-A modern Discord bot template designed to jumpstart your bot development with best practices and ready-to-use infrastructure.
-While primarily focused on Discord bots, Nemesis can also serve as a foundation for any Node.js application.
+A modern Discord bot template that can also be used as a foundation for any Node.js application.
+This template is designed to jumpstart your development with best practices and ready-to-use infrastructure.

 ## 🚀 About This Template